Codecademy/docs/content/java/concepts/array-list/terms/retainAll/retainAll.md

 **Return Value**: Returns `true` if there is a change in the current ArrayList; otherwise, it returns `false`.

 **Exceptions**:
-1. **ClassCastException**: If the class of an element of this ArrayList is incompatible with the Passed collection.
-This is optional.
+- `ClassCastException`: If the class of an element of this `ArrayList` is incompatible with the Passed collection.
-2. **NullPointerException**: If the list contains a null element and the passed collection does not permit null elements, or if the specified collection is null.
-This is also optional.
+- `NullPointerException`: If the list contains a null element and the passed collection does not permit null elements, or if the specified collection is null.

 ## Example